Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

    :target: ../../_images/Bricklets/bricklet_io4_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "IO4 Bricklet" in the Brick Viewer after you pressed “connect”, select it.
+If you then connect the Brick to the PC over USB, you should see a tab named "IO4 Bricklet" in the Brick Viewer after you pressed “connect”.
+Select it.

 .. image:: /Images/Bricklets/bricklet_io4_brickv.jpg
    :scale: 100 %